khushimalhoz/jenkinsfile/README.md

 | **stress-ng** *(Optional)*                      | Install stress-ng to apply CPU stress to your pods for testing the autoscaler.                                         |
 | **Basic Understanding of Kubernetes and HPA**   | Familiarity with Kubernetes concepts like pods, deployments, services, and Horizontal Pod Autoscaler.                  |

+## Note

+Ensure that the port used by the Metrics Server is allowed in your security group settings.
+The Metrics Server typically operates on port 10250.
+You need to configure your security group rules to allow inbound traffic to this port to ensure proper communication between the Metrics Server and your Kubernetes nodes.

+This configuration is crucial for the Metrics Server to collect and provide resource utilization metrics effectively.
+If you encounter issues with metrics not being collected or displayed, verify that your security group rules are correctly set up.

 ## Installing the Metrics Server